-The Company aims to be recognized as an organization that is transparent and ethical in all its business operations as well as making a positive contribution to the communities, which it operates in.
+The Company aims to be recognized as an organizationthat is transparent and ethical in all its business operations as well as making a positive contribution to the communities, which it operates in.
 We are deeply committed to our Shared Values underpinning our CSR framework in the fulfilment of our social responsibility in achieving sustainable development for our future generations:

-- Clear direction, strong leadership and open communication; - Customer focus; - Equality, fairness and transparency; - Development of positive working relationships with others and respect for people - Promote environmental, social and economic issues; and - Contribution to the community

-Over the years, the Company has been making contributions to aged and children's homes as well as sponsorship of charity golf events in aid of social causes.
+- Clear direction, strong leadership and open communication; - Customer focus; - Equality, fairness and transparency; - Development of positive working relationships with others and respect for people; - Promote environmental, social and economic issues; and - Contribution to the community over the years, the Company has been making contributions to aged and children's homes and sponsorship of social events in support of charitable causes.